 We ask the buyer to use tracking or a delivery confirmation number so we know where the package is in transit, and we're able to confirm that you received it.

 If the buyer opens a case and we have confirmation that you received the item, we provide a refund to the buyer covering the cost of the item and original shipping within 3 business days.

 If we find in favor of the buyer in a case, we may seek reimbursement from your PayPal account or other reimbursement payment method on file.

 If the buyer doesn't receive the refund within 3 business days, the buyer can ask us to help.
-If you agreed to refund a buyer but haven't done so, we will refund the buyer:
+If you agreed to refund a buyer but haven't done so, we refund the buyer:

-If the buyer paid with PayPal, we will deduct the amount of the refund from your PayPal account.
+If the buyer paid with PayPal, we deduct the amount of the refund from your PayPal account.

 If the buyer didn't pay with PayPal, you don't have sufficient funds in your PayPal account, or PayPal isn't your preferred reimbursement payment method, we ask for or use a different reimbursement method.

 If you've already designated a preferred payment method, we deduct funds from that account.

 If you haven't assigned a reimbursement payment method, we ask you to do so.

 If you don't reply to a case by the deadline, or if you and the buyer can't agree to a course of action, we review the case and come to a decision.
 If we find in favor of the buyer, we refund the buyer directly and recover the amount of the refund from you.
 We either deduct the amount of the refund from your PayPal account, or from your preferred reimbursement payment method.
 Either way, we let you know when we're seeking reimbursement.